Digital Twin modelling for automation, maintenance and monitoring in Industry 4.0 smart factory

 The existing industrial systems are highly complex and require several processes to operate simultaneously to achieve the desired objectives.
 To ensure efficient operations within industrial processes, human intelligence, intervention and feedback is widely used.
 To enable truly self-reliant and autonomous industries, the developments are on the way.
 One major hurdle in achieving fully autonomous industries is lack of software-based counterparts to support vigorous testing.

 This project targets implementation of digital counterpart (a Digital Twin model) of Industry 4.0 to replicate its functionalities, data, communications, feedback, emergency and safety aspects.
-The proposed digital twin for industry 4.0 will not only offer a digitized replication of functionalities but will also enable development towards self-correcting smart process control facility.
+The proposed digital twin for industry 4.0 will not only offer a digitised replication of functionalities but will also enable development towards self-correcting smart process control facility.
 The digital twin will also facilitate debugging, testing and reforming processes.
 It is expected that the developments in the project will provide solutions for some of the most critical aspects of the present-day industries.
 The developments in this project will be cross-validated and vigorously tested in state of the art Siemens/Festo cyber factory facility installed at Middlesex University (MDX), which acts as the physical twin in the project.

 The key research question that will be addressed is how intelligently digital twin can predict the chain of events triggered as a consequence of certain variations in some processes, within the hundred plus manufacturing industries in and around Sricity/Andhra-Pradesh.